How To Make Maple Syrup

 • Breakfast – Pour this over top pancakes, waffles, french toast, or German pancakes!
 All great ways to enhance breakfast recipes!

-• Ice cream – This is a great way to top your ice cream with a sweet and savory combination!
+• Ice cream – Turn a simple dessert into something special.
+Makes for a delectable sweet and savory combination!

 • Meat – Combine it with Dijon mustard or soy sauce for a delicious glaze mixture to pour over ham, chicken, or beef.
 The combination is delicious and enhances all your meat flavors!